luelvira/luelvira.github.io/content/posts/haskell/building_a_parser/index.md

 data Variable
 ```

-As you can see, the Value only has one constructor, so we can use `newtype`
+As you can see, our `Value` only has one constructor, so we can use `newtype`
 instead of `data`, But the process is the same.

+At the code-block above, we can see two ways of extends a class, the first one
+is using the `case of` operator, which works like a `switch`.
+When the `op` matches
+with one of the options, the function returns the right part of the evaluation.
+The part that are after the arrow.
+On the other hand, the second extensions
+works in the same way we see above in

 ### Write the parser {#write-the-parser}